VanIseghemThomas/discord.py-bot-template/README.md

 # discord.py bot template
-### A discord.py bot template for with easy deployment through Github Actions.
+### A discord.py bot template with easy deployment through Github Actions.
 You can use this template to just run a Python instance, Docker image, or Docker compose with other microservices.
 This is why it features a mockup API aswell, to showcase the flexibility of it.

 ## Registering a new bot
 Go to [Discord Developer Applications Portal](https://discord.com/developers/applications) And create a new application.
 Then go to **Bot -> Add Bot**.
 Give it a name and the required permissions for your use case.